NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 successfully.

-**WARNING:** Versions prior to 5 contained a `NCLDUDecomposition` with a slightly different syntax which is being deprecated in **Version 5**.
+**WARNING:** Versions prior to 5 contained a `NCLDUDecomposition` with a slightly different syntax which, while functional, is being deprecated in **Version 5**.